Systems software engineer. Open source expert. Avid gardener & novice photographer.

 My day job is as a Senior Systems Engineer at a very large networking company.
 Although it’s currently on hiatus, I host and produce the Recompiler Podcast, which explores technology from an intersectional feminist point of few in a fun and playful way.
 I am co-author of Community Event Planning, the 2nd edition of which is presently available for pre-order.

 I occasionally consult through Authentic Engine, which helps technology companies and open source projects work through challenges related to sustainability, governance, participation, and leadership.

-Prior to working at HashiCorp, I served as Projects Director at NumFOCUS guiding their Open Source Sustainability Program.
+Prior to my current role, I was a Developer Advocate at cloud infrastructure automation company HashiCorp.
+Prior to that, I served as Projects Director at NumFOCUS guiding their Open Source Sustainability Program.
 From 2011 to 2015, I worked at Mozilla (makers of Firefox and Firefox OS), on various teams and projects.
 I also served as MozillaWiki module owner.
 You can learn more about my career experience at LinkedIn.

 My community involvement is significant: I co-chaired the annual Open Source Bridge conference from 2011-2015, am a co-founder of the Stumptown Syndicate, a technology education non-profit, for which I served as board member from 2010-2016.